lemlac/mulem/docs/reference.md

 -- This might lead to a crash.
 ```

-Pointers can also be treated as numbers.
+Pointer arithmetic is allowed but always unsafe and may cause undefined behavior.
 The resulted type is `^Unknown` by default which means it can't be dereferenced unless it's been casted to a known pointer type.
-Use `^type(_)` to cast a pointer to a different type.
+Use `^type()` to cast a pointer to a different type.
 Although pointer arithmetic is possible, it's not recommended because it can easily lead to crashes.
 This should be reserved for low-level code.

 ```
 x = 0